iam-mahi07/K8s-end-to-end-project-on-EKS/README.md

 # Step-4: To deploy the application (2048 game)

-In this step, we create a Fargate profile inside a cluster within a desired region to deploy the application in a namespace.
-In the next step, we create namespace, deployment, service, ingress, alb controller, load balancer through which we access the web application (2048 game).
+:bulb: In this step, we create a Fargate profile inside a cluster within a desired region to deploy the application.
+We also, create an isolated namespace, deployment, service, ingress, and, ingress controller creates a load balancer through which we access the application (2048 game).

 To find the below steps, please refer to https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html